conda-incubator/conda-pypi/docs/index.md

 converting them to conda format when possible, while falling back to traditional pip installation when needed.

-The tool offers two main commands: `conda pip install` for safer PyPI package installation with an intelligent hybrid approach, and `conda pip convert` for converting PyPI packages to `.conda` format without installing them.
+The tool offers two main commands: `conda pypi install` for safer PyPI package installation with an intelligent hybrid approach, and `conda pypi convert` for converting PyPI packages to `.conda` format without installing them.
 The smart installation strategy ensures that explicitly requested packages come from PyPI while dependencies are sourced from conda channels